UniversityOfHelsinkiCS/oodikone/README.md

 - Run all migrated specs with `npm run playwright`.
 - Run headed mode with `npm run playwright:headed`.
 - Open UI mode with `npm run playwright:ui`.
-- The migration from Cypress was done with an automated converter.
-The generated files are a baseline and still need manual cleanup in places where `cy.*` logic is left over.

 Continuous integration (CI) works with Github actions and is defined in workflow files in `.github/workflows` folder: